Getting Started

 The type of an endpoint indicates what kind of data it handles and what action it performs on it.
 The most common actions are:

-ActionHTTP MethodDescription
+ActionHTTP methodDescription

 CreatePOSTCreates and saves an entity of the specified type.